MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ---

+<a name="submitting-runs-to-the-cloud-from-local-repository"></a>
 ### Submit runs to the cloud from a local repository

-Once you're satisfied with the results of your local testing, you can submit runs to the cloud from the local repository by using the prompt flow CLI or SDK.
-The following procedure uses files from the GitHub [Web Classification demo project](https://github.com/Azure/llmops-gha-demo/tree/main/promptflow/web-classification).
-You can clone the repo or download the prompt flow code to your local machine.
+Once you're satisfied with the results of your local testing, you can use the prompt flow CLI or SDK to submit runs to the cloud from the local repository.
+The following procedure uses the GitHub [Web Classification demo project](https://github.com/Azure/llmops-gha-demo/tree/main/promptflow/web-classification).
+You can clone the project repo or download the prompt flow code to your local machine.

 #### Install the prompt flow SDK